simeoncloud/docs/how-to.md

     * **Do not** create one using a personal account - otherwise it will create an AAD tenant called `johndoegmail.onmicrosoft.com`\)
     * Note that the user you create the new tenant as will be added to the tenant as an External User in the Global Administrator directory role
   * Optionally, create and verify a new custom domain name, then make this the primary domain for AAD \(Azure Portal &gt; Azure AD &gt; Custom domain names\)
-* Create a new AAD user to run the automation - the below PowerShell will do so and can be run from a local computer or Cloud Shell
+* Create a new AAD service account - the below PowerShell will do so and can be run from a local computer or Cloud Shell

 ```text
 function New-SimeonServiceAccount {